vvscode/docs/docs/sms/sms-rest/sms-rest-url-link-previews.md

 ---
-title: "URL Link Previews"
+title: URL Link Previews
-excerpt: ""
+excerpt: ''
 ---
 Some mobile devices are capable of displaying previews for links contained in SMS or MMS messages.
 When messages that contain a URL are received on these devices, they may be rendered in the messaging application with a preview of the linked page.
 This behaviour is controlled from the phone or its software, and can not be affected by Sinch or the carrier.